Sharp oracle inequalities and slope heuristic for specification probabilities estimation in discrete random fields: Model selection results

-This control depends on the approximation properties of $V$ through the bias $\left\|P_{i|V}-P_{i|S}\right\|_{P}^2$ and on the complexity $a^v$ of $V$.
-In practice, we would like to find a model $V$ that optimizes this bound, even though the bias term is completely unknown.
-This is precisely the aim of the following result. \end{itemize} \begin{theorem} Let $(S,A,P)$ be a random field.
-Let $K>1$ and let
+for some absolute constant $C$.
+This control depends on the approximation properties of $V$ through the bias $\llVert P_{i|V}-P_{i|S}\rrVert_{P}^2$ and on the variance via the upper bound $|A|^{v-1}/n$.
+Our goal now is to find a subset $V$ that balances these two terms.
+This is precisely the aim of the following result. \end{Comment*}